Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-as $\eta$ are the Minkowskian matrices, preserved by Lorentz transformations.
-With the dual bases, ortho-normal with respect to the Minkowskian matrices, we can take a tensor in coordinate formalism with at least one Greek index and multiply it by the basis contracting one Greek index with the Greek index of the bases therefore obtaining the tensor in Lorentz formalism with a Latin index.
+as $\eta$ are the \emph{Minkowskian matrices}, preserved by Lorentz transformations.
+With the dual bases, ortho-normal with respect to the Minkowskian matrices, we can take a tensor in coordinate formalism with at least one Greek index and multiply it by the basis contracting one Greek index with the Greek index of the bases therefore obtaining the tensor in Lorentz formalism with a Latin index, and with vertical movement of Latin indices which is performed in terms of the Minkowskian matrix as it is expected.